zZhiG/U-Net-like/README.md

 # U-Net-like
 a pavement crack segmentation network

-The code has not been disclosed for the time being.
-We will submit papers to the "International Journal of Payment Engineering" and publish relevant codes once we are employed.
+Our article has been submitted to the "International Journal of Pavement Engineering".
+When our article is accepted, we will release relevant codes.